verusarm/VerusCoin/doc/man/verus-cli/linux/README.txt

 Run ./verusd to launch komodod, and use verus to run commands such as:
 ./verus stop
 Which signals komodod (if it is running) to stop running.

+To upgrade your Verus Enhanced Agama Wallet, run upgrade-agama.sh and enter the directory to your agama app